carthworks/gantt-pro/README.md

 ### Getting Started

-1. **Click the Extension Icon** in your Chrome toolbar to open Gantt Pro
+1. **Click the Extension Icon** in your Chrome toolbar to open Gantto

 2. **Add Your First Project**:
    - Click the "Add Project" button in the sidebar